top of page

 Please consider donating your empty bottles and cans to the Bottle & Can Redemption Center at 4255 Clark Street in Hamburg.
 Thank you!

-Spring is here!
-Tai Chi is back in person in the fellowship Hall or Pavillion
+Tai Chi is back in person in the fellowship or Zoom Weather Dependent, Please contact Caroline Schneggenburger for details.

 Due to continued technical issues with Facbeook Live, We will be streaming solely to Youtube for the foreseeable future.